andyboeh/mediola2mqtt/README.md

 Configure your devices in the file config.yaml - have a look at config.yaml.example for the syntax.
 If you have MQTT autodiscovery enabled in your HomeAssistant platform, then the devices will appear automagically.

+The devices need to be known to the Gateway in advance, you need IQONTROL or AIO Creator Neo for the initial configuration.
+You can retrieve a list of all known devices by calling `http://mediola.lan/command?XC_FNC=GetStates` in a browser.
+Check for `type` and `adr` fields.

+## How it works

+The Mediola AIO Gateway v4 supports a simple HTTP API for control and broadcasts status changes via UDP on port 1902.
+The script provides a UDP socket server that listens for the status changes, interprets them and publishes them via MQTT.
+This is useful for buttons/switches, but could also be used for the state of a blind (not yet implemented).

+Controlling a blind or other device is done via HTTP, by interpreting MQTT messages and triggering the HTTP API.